 Anything which makes the buying process difficult will result in a loss of sales/conversions.
 What are the potential blockers?

 Product filtering will help the users find what they are looking for much more quickly.
 Not being able to find what they want leads to frustration.
 Have a search facility.

 The checkout process needs to be as lean as possible.
-Abandoned carts is a huge cause of a low conversion rate.
+Abandoned carts are a huge cause of a low conversion rate.
 Allow for guest checkouts, and don’t spring any surprises with things like sudden shipping costs being added on at the last minute.
 Make sure they are clear.

-With e-commerce you need to adopt the EAT principle.
+With e-commerce, you need to adopt the EAT principle.
 Make it Easy to shop (some say it stands for Expertise in your area), have Authority in your industry and build Trust with the shoppers.

 From a technical point of view, your website design obviously has to not only look and work great, but it needs to be fast.

-We’ve discussed before how every additional second it takes the website to load can cost you customers, lowering that conversion rate.
+We’ve discussed before how every additional second it takes the website to load can cost you, customers, lowering that conversion rate.

-A well built website from the start will lay dividends when it comes to working to improve your conversions.
+A well-built website from the start will lay dividends when it comes to working to improve your conversions.

 There are lots of tools out there to help you track and monitor your conversions, the main one being Google Analytics.
 You can set up Goals which are triggered each time a specific action is taken.
 Then running this through the above equations will let you see what your rates are.